klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 In Belgium two entities manage projects for the Belgian LUMI organisation: VSC and CÉCI.
 These entities are called the resource allocators.

-All projects allocated by Belgium ara managed through the Puhuri system, and VSC and CÉCI both have their own zone in that system.
+All projects allocated by Belgium are managed through the Puhuri system, and VSC and CÉCI both have their own zone in that system.
 For Belgium it is only used to manage access to LUMI, not to any of the VSC, CÉCI or Cenaero systems or other infrastructure.
 Belgian users log in to the Puhuri portal via MyAccessID, which is a GÉANT service.
 GÉANT is